Somerset Light Infantry: 13th Regiment of Foot

 By the late seventeenth century, each regiment of the standing army had been allotted a "rank" in the order of precedence.
 These numbers came to be increasingly used until a royal warrant of 1751 decreed that regiments should in future be known by their numbers only.
 Accordingly, Pulteney's Regiment became the 13th Regiment of Foot.
 The redesignated 13th Foot entered a thirty-year period of garrison service in England, Ireland, Gibraltar and Minorca.

-American Revolutionary War
+American War of Independence

-In 1775, the American Revolutionary War broke out, widening into war with France from 1778 and Spain in 1779.
+In 1775 the American War of Independence broke out, widening into war with France from 1778 and Spain in 1779.
 The 13th Foot sailed for the West Indies, arriving in Barbados.
 They saw little active service, returning to England in 1782, moving on to Ireland in 1783.

 13th (1st Somersetshire) Regiment of Foot

 It was at this time that the regiment's link to Somerset was first formed.
 On 21 August 1782, the Commander-in-Chief of the Forces, Henry Seymour Conway, issued a regulation giving an English county designation to each regiment of foot other than those with a royal title or highland regiments.
 The intention was to improve recruitment during the unpopular war, and the Secretary at War, Thomas Townshend issued a circular letter to the lieutenants of each county in England in the following terms: